suubh/url-builder/README.md

 ## Required Features
 * 'Generated URL' is automatically created/updated as user enters the parameters
+* 'Copy URL' button which copies the generated URL to the clipboard.
 * Create UI similar to this mockup:

 ![Annotation 2020-07-20 090021](https://user-images.githubusercontent.com/10005645/88474297-98688800-cf42-11ea-9904-6f59b7959133.png)

 ## Optional Features
 * Input validation (ex - Show an error  if 'Original URL' is not a link or 'Team' is not an email)
-* 'Copy URL' button which copies the generated URL to the clipboard.
+* Add a 'Shorten' button which only appears when value of 'Generated URL' is not null.
+* Integrate [tiny.cc API](https://tinycc.com/tiny/api-docs) and when 'Shorten' button is clicked, value of  'Generated URL' is replaced with it's shortlink.

 ## How To Contribute?
 1. Fork this repository.